Crimean–Congo hemorrhagic fever: Treatment

 Treatment is mostly supportive.
 Ribavirin has shown some efficacy in vitro and has been used by mouth during outbreaks, but there is uncertain evidence to support its use, and this medication can cause serious side effects, including haemolytic anemia and liver damage.

-As of 2011, the use of Immunoglobulin preparations has remained unproven, and antibody engineering, which raised hopes for monoclonal antibody therapy, has remained in its infancy.
+As of 2011, the use of immunoglobulin preparations has remained unproven, and antibody engineering, which raised hopes for monoclonal antibody therapy, has remained in its infancy.

 Recurrent outbreaks of Crimean-Congo haemorrhagic fever in recent years have led to a resurgence in research into potential treatments, with favipiravir showing better effectiveness than ribavirin in animal models, and a combination of ribavirin and favipiravir allowing lower doses of ribavirin to be used, thereby improving the side effect profile.
 Other potential antiviral agents, such as 2'-Deoxy-2'-fluorocytidine, remain in preclinical development and have not yet progressed to human trials.
 Corticosteroids may produce some relief of acute symptoms, but as with ribavirin, effectiveness is limited.
 However, while these approaches show promise in animal studies, there has been limited study in human patients other than experimental use in single cases, so there is still no approved treatment regimen for CCHF other than supportive care.
+Molnupiravir on the other hand has shown good results in vitro, but has failed to do so in vivo in mice.
+However, studying CCHFV and the effect of antivirals in vivo can be challenging due to a lack of appropriate animal models, as the infection shows clinical symptoms only in humans, not in animals.